salmant/DevOps-Puppet-Amazon-CloudWatch/README.md

-# DevOps use case: Setup a Puppet module used to run the Amazon CloudWatch
+# DevOps use case: Setup a Puppet module used to install, configure and run the Amazon CloudWatch

 NOTE: In order to proceed this guide, prior DevOps knowledge of working with the following technologies is highly required: